yonsei-sslab/asgard/README.md

 ### (E5) Compare Inference Latency with REE *(30 human-minutes + 10 compute-minutes)*

-ASGARD achieves near-zero DNN inference latency overhead compared to that in the REE (see Figures 8 and 9b).
+ASGARD achieves near-zero DNN inference latency overhead compared to that in the REE (see Figure 8b).
 The experiment involves running unprotected DNN inference in the REE and protected inference within the ASGARD enclave, using all six DNN models.

 #### Preparation (REE)